Almonds and Olivez

 Exercise has been proposed as one of the alternative approaches to treating depression (Hales and Travis, 1987; Martinsen, 1987, 1990).
 Many researches as far back as 1905 have shown that there is a positive relationship between exercise and decreased depression (Franz and Hamilton, 1905; Vaux, 1962).
 In fact, over One Hundred (100) studies have been conducted from as early as the 1900s, investigating this phenomenon (Landers, 1997).

-Therefore, the researchers contend that high-intensity interval training (Hiit) routine or longer duration workouts perform over an extended period were more effective, and could render patients being considered medically rehabilitated (North et al. 1991).
-It must be noted though, that for this research, most of the patients were suffering from moderately or mild depression.
+Therefore, the researchers contend that high-intensity interval training (HIIT) routine or longer duration workouts performed over an extended period were more effective, and could render patients being considered medically rehabilitated (North et al. 1991).
+It must be noted though, that for this research, most of the patients were suffering from moderate or mild depression.
 Nonetheless, more studies would be needed to explore the effects of exercise on patients with severe depression.

 To this extent, healthcare providers are encouraged to view exercise as an alternative or adjunct treatment for depression, especially, seeing that in addition to decreasing depression, persons will experience other benefits such as the reduced risk of the incidences of heart disease and obesity, which can lead to the prevalence of other life-threatening conditions.